Gadolor

 Entressa

-“We need a tent,” Andel had said, as they hiked along a cliff that day.
+“We need a tent,” Andel had said, as they hiked along a cliff that day, “Or if heavy snow comes it will kill us.”

 “Maybe we can do without.
 You keep saying we don’t have far to go.”